Italy women's national ball hockey team

-World Championships
+History

-Italy made its world championship debut at the 2013 world championship, hosted in St. John's, Newfoundland, Canada, finishing with a 1–2–0 record.
+Italy made its debut at the 2013 World Championship, hosted in St. John's, Newfoundland and Labrador, Canada.
 Diana Brown was the head coach for Italy's inaugural entry in the ball hockey worlds, with Michel Bodaly served as an assistant coach.
-Serving as team captain at the 2013 Worlds was Flora Fioccola (Pannunzio), who served as Team Italia's general manager at the 2015 Worlds.
-As a side note, Brown would serve as the head coach for Team Canada in a gold medal effort at the 2015 ISBHF Women's Worlds, also winning a Canadian national championship with the Toronto Shamrocks in the same calendar year.
+Serving as team captain at the 2013 Worlds was Flora Fioccola (Pannunzio), who served as Italy's general manager at the 2017 Worlds.
+As a side note, Brown would serve as the head coach for Team Canada in a gold medal effort at the 2015 ISBHF Women's Worlds, also winning a Canadian ball hockey national championship with the Toronto Shamrocks in the same calendar year.

-Italy's first game was played against USA on June 4, 2013, losing in a 3–2 final.
-Of note, the starting goaltender for said game was Danielle Orgera, while Annalisa Mazzarello scored the first-ever goal for Italy in international play.
+Italy's inaugural game was played against the United States on 4 June 2013 and resulted in a 3–2 loss.
+Danielle Orgera was Italy's starting goaltender and Annalisa Mazzarello scored the team's first international goal at 10:52 in the first period, assisted by Analisa Romano and Christina Cappnecchia.

-The first international victory took place in the same tournament against Switzerland on June 15, 2013, at Mount Pearl Glacier Arena, a 2–1 victory.
-Trina Pirone was the starting goaltender in said game, while Lisa (Elisabetta) Carnavale scored the game's first goal on a first-period power play, with Lianne Foti registering the assist.
-The game-winning tally was scored in the third period by Christina Carney.
-Carney and Jen Mormile would finish the tournament as Italy's leading scorers.
+The team earned their first international victory a day later, on 5 June 2013, in a 2–1 game against Switzerland.
+Goalkeeper Trina Pirone put on a masterclass in net, turning away 37 of 38 shots against.
+Elisabetta Carnavale opened scoring on a power play goal assisted by Lianne Foti, and Christina Carney (Lee) secured the win with a third period goal assisted by Jen Mormile.
+Carney and Mormile were Italy's leading scorers in the round-robin stage.

-Goaltender Danielle Orgera would register Italy's first shutout in team history at the 2013 tournament, blanking Great Britain in a 6–0 final.
-She would finish the tournament with a 3.23 goals against average.
+Goalie Danielle Orgera recorded Italy's first international shutout during the playoff round of the 2013 Worlds, blanking Great Britain in a 6–0 final.
+Orgera finished the tournament with 3.23 goals against average.

+Italy concluded the 2013 World Championship in sixth place, with a 2–4 win–loss record.

-At the 2015 world championship Italy managed a respectable fifth-place finish.
-Nicole Corriero, one of several Italian-Canadians on the roster, an alumnus with the Harvard Crimson women's ice hockey program was Italy's leading scorer at the 2015 event, ranking tenth overall in scoring with eight points.
-Goaltender Trina Pirone would lead all goaltenders at the 2015 tournament with 103 saves and 118 shots on goal.
-Kori Cheverie, who plays ice hockey for the Toronto Furies of the CWHL, led the tournament in penalty minutes with 34.
-As a side note, Cheverie was one of two CWHL players that suited up for Team Italia in 2015, joined by Liz Knox of the Brampton Thunder.
+At the 2015 World Championship, Italy earned its second sixth-place finish.
+Nicole Corriero was Italy's leading scorer and ranked tenth overall in tournament scoring, with four goals and eight points.
+Goalkeeper Trina Pirone faced the greatest number of shots on goal and recorded the most saves of all goalies in the tournament, with 103 saves on 118 shots on goal.
+The tournament leader in penalty minutes was Italy's Kori Cheverie, who amassed 34 penalty minutes across seven games.
+As a side note, Cheverie was one of two Canadian Women's Hockey League (CWHL) ice hockey players to suit up for Team Italia in 2015, the other being Liz Knox of the Brampton Thunder.

-Their biggest victory in tournament history would take place on June 23, 2015, a 6–2 final vs. Switzerland.
-Frances Russo would open the scoring for Italy, while Nicole Corriero would finish with a two-goal performance.
-Other goals were scored by Michelle Perosin-Durante, Kori Cheverie and Annalisa Mazzarello.
+Italy registered the biggest win in team history on 23 June 2015 in a 6–2 win over Switzerland.
+Goals were scored by Frances Russo at 1:10, Michelle Perosin-Durante at 11:13, Kori Cheverie on the power play at 20:30, Nicole Corriero at 23:29, Annalisa Mazzarello on the power play at 29:56, and Corriero on the power play at 36:24.